prometheus/compliance/alert_generator/specification.md

     expr: job:request_latency_seconds:mean5m{job="myjob"} > 1
 ```
 ### Constraints

-1.
-2. Results of a rule evaluation MUST be available for any subsequent rules in the group during the same evaluation cycle and the order of rules MUST be the same as provided in the config.
+1. Results of a rule evaluation MUST be available for any subsequent rules in the group during the same evaluation cycle that depend on these results.
+The order of rules MUST be the same as provided in the config.
-3. Labels and annotations in alerting rules MUST support all template variables and functions as described in the [v2.30 template reference](https://prometheus.io/docs/prometheus/2.30/configuration/template_reference/) for the values except `graphLink` and `tableLink`. `graphLink` and `tableLink` MAY be supported if the sample querier supports having a UI link for graph and table respectively.
+2. Labels and annotations in alerting rules MUST support all template variables and functions as described in the [v2.30 template reference](https://prometheus.io/docs/prometheus/2.30/configuration/template_reference/) for the values except `graphLink` and `tableLink`. `graphLink` and `tableLink` MAY be supported if the sample querier supports having a UI link for graph and table respectively.
+The config MUST NOT be rejected if it contains the optional template functions `graphLink` and `tableLink`; those functions MUST result in an empty string if not supported.

 ## Executing an Alerting Rule

 The PromQL expression `expr` of the alerting rule MUST be executed against the Sample Querier as an instant query for the current time (called the “evaluation time” or the “group evaluation time”).
-This MUST be done at regular intervals and the interval MUST be the `interval` from the parent `<rule_group>` of this alerting rule.
+This MUST be done at regular intervals and the interval MUST be the `interval` from the parent `<rule_group>` of this alerting rule, which MUST default to 1 minute if not specified in the config.

 ### Processing Instant Query Result